Lectionary Bible Studies and Sermons

 Paul's humiliation.
 12:7-10

-This passage in 2 Corinthians is part of the section which runs from 10:1 to 13:10, where Paul defends his apostolic authority.
-In 12:1-10, he speaks of his vision of the "third heaven", of "paradise", and how God has given him a "thorn in the flesh" to keep him from being conceited.
+This passage in 2 Corinthians is part of the section which runs from 10:1 to 12:18, a passage in which Paul defends his apostolic authority.
+In 12:1-6, he speaks of his vision of the "third heaven", of "paradise", and in v7-10 he explains how God has given him a "thorn in the flesh" to keep him from being conceited.

 The passage

 v7.
 To give balance to his vision of paradise, Paul was inflicted with "a stake for the flesh".
 This "splinter", this "sharpened wooden shaft", this "thorn" in the flesh, humiliated him.
 Given passages like Galatians 1:8, 4:13f, 1 Thessalonians 2:18, the "thorn was possibly a physical illness, something that may well have repelled people.
 Paul calls his thorn a "messenger (angel) of Satan".
 That is, he sees it as demonic in origin, not something sent by God.
-Although Satan does his thing, God is still in control and uses this evil for ultimate good, Heb.12:10.
+Although Satan does his thing, God's will is not thwarted and so "the thorn" is used for ultimate good, Heb.12:10.

 v8-9a.
 Paul tells us that three times he asked that the "thorn" be taken away from him.
 This implies that on three occasions he was overwhelmed by the problem.
 In v9a he tells us that his infliction, Satan's messenger, was transformed into a triumph of grace, a vindication of the Lord's gracious power.
-Paul tells us that "He (Jesus) said", that is, the words were a revelation from the Lord to Paul.
-The revelation was a very powerful one indeed.
-Jesus reminds Paul that his gift of eternal sovereign grace transcends adversity.
+Paul tells us that he received a powerful word from the Lord, namely, that God's eternal sovereign grace transcends adversity.
 The operation of God's powerful grace is most clearly seen when viewed from human inadequacy, particularly when that inadequacy seemingly undermines gospel ministry.
-As far as Paul was concerned, his inadequacy verifies the authenticity of his apostleship.
+As far as Paul is concerned, his inadequacy verifies the authenticity of his apostleship.

-v9b Paul now makes a simple point; the above being the case, he therefore, welcomes inadequacy, trouble, etc. for it is in weakness that Christ's power is most readily evident.
+v9b.
+Paul now makes a simple point: the above being the case, he welcomes inadequacy, trouble, etc. for it is in weakness that Christ's power is most readily evident.
 So as far as Paul is concerned, it's bring on the weakness.
-Like the shechinah glory radiating forth from the midst of the temple, God's sovereign grace is most evident in the life of his people when they are inadequate rather than strong.
-In weakness, the indwelling Spirit is operative, and this because we are bound to rely on him more than we would in good times.
+Like the shekinah glory radiating forth from the midst of the temple, God's sovereign grace is most evident in the life of his people when they are inadequate, rather than strong.
+In weakness the indwelling Spirit is operative, and this because we are bound to rely on him more than we would in good times.
 For this reason, Paul can "boast all the more gladly" about his weakness.

 Thorns and thistles